Table Of Contents

 The extended running time required to cut such thick and dense material will cause the blade to heat up excessively.

 This will lead to the blade chipping the material or in extreme cases the blade could shatter.
+Maybe you can do some miter cuts but even those take time and are better off cutting with a wet saw.

 Even if you are looking to cut porcelain, an extended length cut can yield the same results.